deannapi/employee-tracker/README.md

         WHEN I choose to update an employee role
         THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+  Extra App Capabilities:

+        UPDATE employee managers.
+        VIEW employees by manager.
+        VIEW employees by department.
+        DELETE employees, roles, and departments.
+        VIEW the total utilized budget of a departments - i.e., the combined salaries of all employees in that department.

 ## :movie_camera: Demo